hpalappetty/silkyprogrammer.github.com/_posts/2014-08-04-An-analysis-and-suggestions-on-improving-growth-and-thought-leadership.md

 		4. Products

-<p>People are the building blocks of any top institution, at present I see a void ( Big one for sure) at Above.
+<p>People are the building blocks of any top institution, at present I see a void ( Big one for sure) at ORGX.
 We did not consider developing appropriate foundation over the last 4-5 years, this lack of foresight is creating strain on the current team.
 Now, the question would be what do you mean by Foundation?
 When I say foundation, I mean talented/trained software professionals who are fresh out of college.
 Hiring, these good boys/girls is not enough we need to </p>

 		1. Create a environment where they are nurtured, rather than beaten to pulp.
 		2. We need to have mentors rather than hammers.